How to Choose the Best Rug for your Airbnb

 The easiest rule of thumb for a living room space is that the rug should be large enough that all the furniture pieces can have at least their front legs on the rug.
 This will instantly pull the room together and make the furniture feel grouped intentionally.

-Also, it will keep the rug from moving around, especially if it's a lighter, flat-weave rug that travels across the floor easily. #annoying #triphazard
+Also, it will keep the rug from moving around, especially if it's a lighter, flat-weave rug that travels across the floor easily.
+(That is not only annoying, it's also an unsafe triphazard.)

 image above: Bryan Patrick Flynn

 So, what if you don't want to draw a floor plan with your furniture?
 How do you figure out what size rug you need?
-One simple way is to outline an ideal rug size with painters tape onto your floor.
+One simple way is to outline an ideal rug size with painter's tape onto your floor.
 Or... just get out your tape measure and figure it out that way.
-That's definitely easier!

 8'x 10' is a good bet for most rooms, and most rugs come in this size!